 AllClear ID's restoration services are limited to financial identity recovery and lost wallet assistance.
-The company does not offer medical, criminal, or tax identity recovery services.
-Additionally, it is unclear whether or not AllClear ID helps individuals with pre-existing conditions or utilizes the limited power of attorney.
+The company does not offer medical, criminal, or tax identity recovery services to those who have fallen victim to identity theft.
+Additionally, it is unclear whether or not AllClear ID has the policy to help individuals with pre-existing conditions or utilizes the limited power of attorney.

 AllClear ID no longer allows potential customers to purchase identity theft protection services on its corporate website.
 The company’s identity protection services are now completely paid for by businesses and organizations.
-AllClear ID services are only made available to those who are employed by the businesses and organizations that have purchased AllClear ID protection.
-Interested businesses and organizations must reach out to the company for more information.
+AllClear ID theft protection services are only made available to those who are employed by a business and an organization that has purchased AllClear ID protection.
+Interested businesses and organizations must reach out to the identity protection company for more information.

-AllClear ID does not provide its customers with antivirus software to protect sensitive data on their personal computers.
+The identity protection company does not provide its customers with antivirus software to protect sensitive data on their personal computers.
 Meanwhile, there are many other companies in the identity theft protection industry that do provide antivirus software to their customers.
-Those interested in AllClear ID services should take this into consideration as they will have to purchase their own protective software if they use this company’s services.
+Those interested in AllClear ID services should take this into consideration as they will have to purchase their own protective software if they enroll in this company’s security services.